Alireza Talischi

-Alireza Talischi (علیرضا طلیسچی; born September 29, 1985, in Tehran) is an Iranian singer, songwriter and Music Producer.
-He is originally from Hamadan.
+Alireza Talischi (علیرضا طلیسچی; born September 29, 1985, in Tehran) is an Iranian singer, songwriter and music producer.

 Career

 Alireza Talischi started singing professionally when he was 18 years old.
 In February 2005, he and one of his friends named Hamidreza started his official activity as a two-person group called "Alireza and Hamidreza".
 At that time, they released songs that were well received by the people at that time.
 Together, the two released two albums called "Narefigh 1" and "Narefigh 2".
 After a while, Alireza decided to continue his musical activities individually.
 He released his first official album called "Daghigheham" in 2016.
 His first concert was held on December 5, 2016, in Milad Hall of Tehran International Fair.